digitgopher/showdown-model/README.md

 **Step 5**: Perform the entire process multiple times and choose the chart that is created most often for each player.

-###Directory structure
-The master script is [formula.php](scripts/formula.php).
+### Other methodology: TBD
+- Points
+- Speed
+- Fielding
+- IP

+### Data

+- Season statistics data from Baseball Reference.
-The data folder contains existing Showdown card data as well as MLB season statistics.
-There are also [various](data/showdown/process.vb) [helper](data/br/format_brdata.py) [functions](data/br/insert_brdata.py) to convert raw statistics into usable sql tables.
+- Showdown card data compiled from various sources.

+There are [various](data/showdown/process.vb) [helper](data/br/format_brdata.py) [functions](data/br/insert_brdata.py) (and useful regex notes) to convert raw data into usable MySQL tables.
-The sim folder contains a [Showdown game simulator](https://github.com/digitgopher/showdown-sim) - see the [project site](http://digitgopher.github.io/MLBShowdownStatistics/) to demo!

 ###FAQ
-Are you going to release the results? *Yep, we are working on it.*
+Are you going to release the results of the model? *We are working towards this goal.
+See the [releases](https://github.com/digitgopher/MLBShowdownStatistics/releases) page for prototypes to date.*

 Why are you using php on the command line? *Because at one point I wanted to, and it works.*